RobertBoganKang/file_processing/README.md

 ## Introduction
 This default process is to recursively find the targeted file with given input format, and do operation to the new output path with output format.

+The class will do everything for you in behind with parallel computing power.
 ## Usage
 ### Import Function
 Import function first with: